-aloo paneer kofta recipe with step by step photos. melt in the mouth soft texture delicious paneer kofta with a crisp exterior.
-I had made these paneer kofta for malai kofta. half of these aloo paneer koftas went in the malai kofta curry and half were served as a snack on the next day.
+Aloo paneer kofta recipe with step by step photos. melt in the mouth soft texture delicious paneer kofta with a crisp exterior.
+I had made these paneer kofta for malai kofta gravy recipe.
+So half of these aloo paneer kofta went in the Malai kofta gravy and half were served as a snack on the next day.

-in the recipe below i have given the original recipe which makes about 14-16 medium sized koftas. you can halve this recipe and make 7-8 koftas if required.
+In the aloo paneer kofta recipe below i have given the original recipe which Makes about 14 to 16 medium sized koftas. you can halve this recipe and make 7 to 8 koftas if required.
 The recipe can be easily doubled or tripled.

-1: mix the grated boiled aloos/potatoes, grated paneer, spice powders, corn starch, coriander leaves and salt in a bowl.
+1: mix the grated boiled aloo (potatoes), grated paneer, spice powders, corn starch, coriander leaves and salt in a bowl.

 2: mix really well and then take a medium sized ball from the mixture and flatten it.